 - Expanding method choice — including long-acting reversible and permanent methods — in FP and PPFP settings; and

 - Reaching girls, their partners, and gatekeepers, whether they are mothers already or not, with appropriately targeted FP information and services (and MNCH care).

 MCSP provides leadership to expand access to high-quality contraceptive services and serves as a global convening authority for documentation of best practices in FP/reproductive health programs.
 We advocate for and generate evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
 At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim is to link women to contraceptive services whenever an unmet need is identified.

 To address the global objective of closing innovation gaps, the Program works on designing and field testing a number of innovations in relations to FP service delivery.
 These include:

 - Testing new ways to capture PPFP counseling and uptake data, especially in contexts where the health information system does not capture key indicators and we cannot add supplemental registers;

 - Learning around potential of hormonal intrauterine devices to contribute to improved access and use of contraception overall;

-- Designing and field testing program models for engaging first-time, young parents grounded in rigorous formative research; and
+- Designing and field testing program models for engaging first-time and young parents grounded in rigorous formative research; and

 - Designing and assessing models of integrated service delivery for FP and either immunizations services or nutrition services or both.